emacs-eaf/emacs-application-framework/README.md

 ...
 ```

-4. Try new plugins:
+4. Try new plugin:

-    You need call command `eaf-stop-process` to kill old python process first.
+* Call command `eaf-stop-process` to kill old python process first.

-    Then call command `eaf-open' to test.
+* Then call command `eaf-open' to test new plugin

 ## Todo list
 * Browser: click to open link in new tab